Station

 Barker & Williamson BWD-90 broadband folded dipole, 1.8 to 30 MHz (not currently in use)

-Current setup in the Airstream
+Current station configuration in the Airstream

 Mobile and HT